m21ark/ldts/README.md

 [**Full report**](docs/REPORT.md)

-## Jar File
+## Start playing with the .jar file

 To play the game in seconds just download this [jar file](RunBird.jar).

-Note: The .jar doesn't support:
+Note: The .jar doesn't support some code features:
  - background music
  - sound effects
  - custom font

 ##